MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-custom-format-strings.md

 ## Considerations and limitations

-- You can't set a custom ormat string for fields that are of type string or boolean.
+- You can't set a custom format string for fields that are of type string or boolean.

 ## Related content